IGLTA Annual Global Convention Learn More

-Policies and public acceptance of LGBTQ+ people varies widely from country to country and even within some countries.
+Policies and public acceptance of LGBTQ+ people vary widely from country to country and even within some countries.
 Laws and attitudes can impact the safety of LGBTQ+ people but they also can affect the perception of safety in destinations around the world.

 The first step is determining if you are comfortable traveling to a destination where it is illegal to be LGBTQ+.
 Some may argue that visiting destinations with anti-LGBTQ+ policies in place provides tourism dollars to undeserving locations.
 Others argue that local LGBTQ+ people exist in every destination in the world and by visiting you’re exposing locals to new ideas and customs.
 Ultimately it’s up to you as a member of the community to decide what feels right for you.